 Beginning this year, the Arts Council is using an online system for all grant proposal applications.
 All application forms are filled out online with certain documents and current work samples uploaded to us through the online system.

 Artists may apply for up to $2,000 for one of two purposes:

 - Equipment – Permanent, non-disposable equipment

-This is a reimbursement-based grant program, meaning you must be able to pay for your proposal expenses.
-You are reimbursed for expenses after submitting paid receipts.
+The PDA grant program is reimbursement-based, meaning you must be able to pay for your proposal expenses and receive reimbursement after submitting paid receipts.

 - Must be 21 years of age or older

 - Permanent resident of Hillsborough County since December 1, 2017 and remain so throughout the funding period